humanetech-community/styleguide/README.md

-# The CHT Artwork & Apparel Design Contest
+# The CHT Artwork & Goodies Design Contest

 Welcome to the Design Contest of [The Center for Humane Technology](https://humanetech.com)!